henrytse2468/LittleLemon/README.md

 Project For Meta Backend cert

 you can test below api:

-/restaurant/booking/tables (with POST and after login) /restaurant/booking/tables (GET)
+/restaurant/booking/tables (with POST and after login)

+/restaurant/booking/tables (GET)

 /restaurant/menu (GET)

 /restaurant/menu/<int> (GET)

-as it is using mysql,
+as it is using mysql server,
 you have to create a user to login, as well as the menu item